 Erdman Preschool follows the Scituate Public School calendar for most holidays and vacations.
 Please refer to the calendar on the last page of the Handbook for specific dates.
 If the Scituate schools are closed due to inclement weather, Erdman will also be closed.
 Please listen to WHDH, WBZ or WATD or visit scituate.k12.ma.us.
 A one hour delay for the public schools means a one hour delay for Erdman.
 If the delay is greater than one hour Erdman will be closed for that session.
+If only the morning session is cancelled, there will be no lunch bunch but afternoon classes will be held.
 It is the parents' responsibility to access this information.
-You will be notified by phone if we must close for any other reason.
+You will be notified by phone or email if we must close for any other reason.